skift-org/skift/readme.md

 $ osdk run <component>
 ```

+> Use `osdk help` to get more information about the available commands.

 ## Contributing

+Contributions are welcome and encouraged!

 This project practice [optimistic merging](http://hintjens.com/blog:106) meaning that pull requests are merged into the main branch as soon as possible.
 The objective is to keep PR as small, focused, and incremental as possible.